 Join the Namibian Dolphin Project during the core fieldwork season for an intensive month (or more) of ‘on-the-job’ training.
 Ideal for students wanting to learn the real skills needed for field research.

 The Namibian Dolphin Project internship program is a once in a lifetime opportunity for students and enthusiasts to join dedicated scientists who are conducting marine research in some of the world’s most challenging, beautiful and remote environments.

 The projects demand much from participants with a substantial amount of dedicated field work.
 However, with great demand comes great reward.
 Students work hard but when the work is as fun and exciting as this – it makes it all worth the effort.
-As part of this program, interns are extremely important members of a focused and dedicated research team and will be immersed in pioneering research.
+As part of this program, interns are important members of a focused and dedicated research team and will be immersed in pioneering research.

 This is an opportunity to contribute meaningfully to exciting marine research, as well as experience the highs, lows and achievements associated with ambitious marine research in Africa.
 There is a strong focus on skills training and formal talks throughout the internship ranging from seamanship to ‘how to publish science’.

 Join the Sea Search technical team for one of our short courses focussing on the study of marine vertebrates, particularly cetaceans.
 Our courses are aimed at students who would like to become technically proficient at conducting independent fieldwork and cover topics such as photo-identification, theodolite tracking from shore, and passive acoustic monitoring.

 Run by a team of highly experienced researchers, the Sea Search training program aims to bridge the gap between theoretical knowledge and effective field data collection, and incorporates both classroom teaching and practical exercises in the beautiful False Bay.